kushalsamant/coherence/index.md

 I’m focused on creating a mindful, respectful, and accountable space for those I work with.
 I have many ideas to improve, as well as challenges to overcome.
 This space is as transparent as reasonably possible.

-I’m focused on creating a mindful, respectful, and accountable space for those I work with.
-I have many ideas to improve, as well as challenges to overcome.
-This space is as transparent as reasonably possible.

 This space is as transparent as reasonably possible.
 Since I’m accountable to patrons rather than advertisers, my goal is to create meaningful projects.

 **Work With Me**.